MRPHarris/CS3/README.md

 sample similarity falls apart?
 Why might this be?
 Is spectral averaging occurring; are more components required?

+### Method limit handling

+Three functions are included that can be used to create method limit (background, detection, and quantification limits) EEM objects.
+Pure water blank EEM measurements associated with a given instrument configuration can be supplied to these functions to create an object of the desired type.
+These objects can also be passed to the `per_eem_ssc` function to optionally exclude samples returning a below-threshold (LoQ, MDL, AB) intensity for a target component.
+This can reduce the influence of noise on similarity scores, creating a more valid measure of component superposition.

+### Per-component and per-model scores

+The `per_eem_ssc` function will produce a data frame of similarity scores for a given component across all samples.
+When a multi-component PARAFAC model is supplied, each component will be analysed and the results nested within a list, each list element corresponding to a component.
+The function `combined_pessc_scores` can be supplied with one of these data frames to produce a whole-component score, with an option to exclude samples exhibiting an intensity beneath that component’s LoQ (to use this functionality, an LoQ object must be supplied to `per_eem_ssc` for score generation).
+The investigator can perform this operation for all component results for a given model (e.g., iterate along list elements returned by `per_eem_ssc`), then take the mean of the resulting scores to derive a whole-model similarity score.
+Whole-model scores will typically reach a plateau once optimal decomposition is achieved in test-case datasets - however, this behaviour may not translate to more dynamic and complex EEM datasets.

 ### Using the package

 The `per_eem_ssc` only requires two things: a PARAFAC model object, returned from `staRdom::eem_parafac()`, and the eemlist used to generate the model.
-The eemlist must be compliant with the staRdom/EEM/eemR fluorescence framework for R (see Pucher et al., 2019).
-Supply these parameters to the function, and you’re good to go.
-It is recommended that the function be run repeatedly with and without correction parameters in order to compare the results.
+An optional (and recommended) addition is to create a quantification limit EEM object from the blanks accompanying the EEM dataset, supplied to `create_MQL_EEM`.
+The eemlist/s must be compliant with the staRdom/EEM/eemR fluorescence framework for R (see Pucher et al., 2019).
+Supply these parameters to the main function, and you’re good to go.

 ### A note on code from Murphy (2011) for gradient peak detection